infinum/dotnet-handbook/Best practices/Design patterns/Behavioral patterns.md

 #### Strategy pattern

 By using this pattern we enable a selection of needed algorithms at runtime.
+The Strategy pattern lets us extract different ways of doing something specific from one class into different classes called strategies.

-For instance, validation is dependent on the incoming type of data.
-We don't know beforehand which algorithm will be needed, but we can develop a few strategies and use them when needed.
+For instance, route calculation depends on the way of traveling.
+Different routes are calculated for walking, driving and flying respectively.
+We don't know beforehand which algorithm to use, but we can develop a few strategies and use them when needed.
 Algorithms should be defined in a way that they could be used interchangeably.
+In case we need to add a new algorithm, we don't need to change the existing classes.
+With that, we follow the rules of the Open-Closed principle.

 This pattern allows us to decouple the code, encapsulate each algorithm, and lets the algorithm be independent of the clients which use it.